lbroudoux/techlab-hospital/fis20/README.md

 ## Installation

+*23-Aug-2017 update* We've complete this implementation with the addition of Application metrics monitoring using Hawkular OpenShift Agent.
+If your interested, just check the [documentation](https://github.com/lbroudoux/techlab-hospital/blob/master/fis20/README-HOSA.md).

 ### Pre-requisites

 It is assumed that you have some kind of OpenShift cluster instance running and available.
 This instance can take several forms depending on your environment and needs :